arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 dependencies away from our code.

-This will let us write and combine parsers focusing on the essence of parsing, ignoring the uninteresting mechanic of passing `rest` around and of pattern-matching errors.
+This will let us write and combine parsers focusing on the essence of parsing, ignoring the uninteresting mechanic of passing `remaining` around and of pattern-matching errors.
 If we find a way to abstract over these aspects, we could think of having:

 1. Easy-to-use functions for combining generic parsers.
 2. Operators for building parsing-combining expressions.